Randolph County citizens voice concerns about animal waste basin

-MACON - Randolph County citizens met at the Natural Resources Department on Monday for a public hearing against the potential animal waste basin that would affect the county.
+MACON - Randolph County citizens met with the Natural Resources Department on Monday for a public hearing against the potential animal waste basin that would affect the county.

-The animal waste basin would be constructed by the Denali Water Solutions which is a company based out in Arkansas.
+The animal waste basin would be constructed by the Denali Water Solutions which is a company based out of Arkansas.

 Facebook group member, Karen McAllister, has been relentlessly pushing information out to get increase more concern amongst the community.
 The public hearing on Monday was the event that the county has been counting down.